 Discovering women artists of the past to support artists of present

-When the Tate Modern opened its new extension in 2016, half of the new gallery space was filled with women artists, increasing overall representation in the museum from 17% to 36% while in 2020 the National Gallery will have its first solo exhibition on a historic female artist, 17th-century Italian baroque painter Artemisia Gentileschi.
+When the Tate Modern opened its new extension back in 2016, half of the new gallery space was filled with women artists, increasing overall representation in the museum from 17% to 36%, while in 2020 in the UK the National Gallery held its first solo exhibition on a historic female artist, 17th-century Italian baroque painter Artemisia Gentileschi.

 According to the National Museum of Women in the Arts, 51 per cent of visual artists today are women, however this number is not represented in museums, exhibitions and galleries.

 Celebrating women’s art is important not just for the artists themselves, but also for the museums and the curators.